During the Covid 19 isolation we have all had different challenges. It's an unprecedented situation…

 So many clients come to me for help with fear, motivation or confidence.
 These are often all linked by an overwhelming fear of failure which holds people back from achieving their full potential in life.

 Some fear is natural and serves an important purpose, like stopping us jumping off a cliff or stepping out into the middle of a road.
 In today’s complex society there are many things we’ve become afraid of that pose no substantial threat.
-Fear of judgment, embarrassment or social rejection are not always helpful.
+Fear of judgment, embarrassment or social anxiety are not always helpful.

 Here’s some tips which may help you start overcoming your fear of failure: